Larry Webster

-Larry Melvin Webster Jr. (born January 18, 1969, in Elkton, Maryland) is a retired American football defensive tackle, who spent eleven seasons in the National Football League (NFL).
+Larry Melvin Webster Jr. (born January 18, 1969) is an American former professional football player who was a defensive tackle for 11 seasons in the National Football League (NFL).
 He played college football at University of Maryland.

-Early years
+Early life

 A native of Elkton, Maryland, Webster graduated from Elkton High School where he was a letterman in football, basketball and track and field.
 His primary football position at the time was running back.
 He attended the University of Maryland on a full athletic scholarship.
 With the Terrapins football team, he made the transition to defensive lineman and was its Most Valuable Player in his senior year.